COVID-19 pandemic in Delhi: Immediate Relief

 On 23 March, the CM of Delhi had announced that 4 lakh people will get free food in Delhi from 24 March.

 On 4 April, the Delhi Government had started to provide free food for 6.5 lakh people, including distressed migrant workers who were jobless in the current lockdown.
 To provide food across all areas of Delhi, and to maintain physical distance, hygiene and sanitation, the government had converted night shelters and schools into free food distribution centers.

 On 5 April, it was reported that out of 71 lakh ration card holders in Delhi, 60% had received ration.
-As per the government until 5 April, 50,000 to 60,000 people who do not have ration cards, have applied for coupons to avail 5 kg of wheat, rice and sugar as free of cost.
+As per the government until 5 April, 50,000 to 60,000 people who did not have ration cards had applied for coupons to receive 5 kg of wheat, rice and sugar at no cost.
 Some people complained about the distribution of rations in a video conference with area MLAs including other party.
 Kejriwal requested that they should reach out to people in distress and help them register to avail ration.
 The Delhi government started issuing e-coupons to those without ration cards as well.

 On 21 April, since 38 lakh people who didn't have ration card applied for ration, the government announced it would provide free ration to 31 lakh people.
 Delhi CM conveyed that the government was providing half of the total population of Delhi free ration.
 On 21 April, as conveyed by CM Delhi, each MP, MLA of Delhi will get 2000 food coupons for their constituency to distribute to the poor who don't have any documents like ration card or Adhar card.